 the school will explain to the parents the plans regarding expansion, if any, and the likelihood of their child being admitted

 upon a place becoming available, students on the waiting list, in order of their listing, will be invited to continue the process of admission

-Within two days after the admissions interview or test, the school will contact the parents with the options for the child’s enrolment, e.g. class placement.
-On acceptance of the enrolment, the parents pay the first school fee instalment and sign the ‘Parents-School Partnership’ agreement.
+Within two days after the admissions interview or test, the school will contact the parents with the options for the child’s enrollment, e.g. class placement.
+On acceptance of the enrollment, the parents pay the first school fee installment and sign the ‘Parents-School Partnership’ agreement.

 The decision with respect to the particular class section that a child will be placed in is made by a nominated staff member.
 Factors that are considered for class section placement are:

 mixed ability class groups, i.e. maintaining the same grade point average (or some other average) across different sections of the same grade

 a balance of students of different nationality in each class

 Parents will be requested to re-enroll their child/children at the school, for each subsequent academic year.
 Continuing students will automatically be re-enrolled.
 All the family information and student-specific information that was provided in the previous year is checked by the parents with the School Secretary, after which the re-enrollment is confirmed and the first payment for the new year is made.